Nitric Oxide And Erectile Dysfunction

 Some of these other important roles of nitric oxide are:

 - It acts as a potent vasodilator that relaxes the arteries.
 Therefore, nitric oxide plays a critical role in regulating blood pressure and overall circulation, as well as helping the delivery of nutrients and oxygen to every system, organ, and tissue in the body.

 - During physical exercise, nitric oxide is produced by the endothelial cells in order to dilate the arteries.
 This enables bloodflow to increase, and hence the muscles and other tissues are supplied with the increased amounts of oxygen and nutrients they need.

 - Nitric oxide acts as a neurotransmitter in the brain, and is especially important in regards to learning and memory.

-- Nitric oxide improves brain functioning and reduces cognitive decline.
+- It improves brain functioning and reduces cognitive decline.

 - Nitric oxide is important to the immune system as white blood cells use nitric oxide to fight off bacteria, parasites and viruses.
 Nitric oxide produced by white blood cells is toxic to these entities and therefore plays an important role in their destruction.

-- Nitric oxide plays an important role in bone formation and remodeling of old and damaged bones.
+- It also plays an important role in bone formation and remodeling of old and damaged bones.
 Nitric oxide is utilized by cells called osteoblasts, to maintain and grow bones.